Wolox/tech-guides/frontend/docs/seo-guide.md

 #### Keywords
 **These days Google doesn’t use meta keywords in its ranking algorithm at all**, because they're too easy to abuse.
 Years ago, marketers eager for page views would insert keywords totally unrelated to their pages into their code in an attempt to pirate traffic from the more popular pages.
 This was known as "keyword stuffing."
 Google eventually got wise to this and decided in the end to devalue the tool.

-So, how to implement keywords tags in your page?
+So, how to implement keyword tags in your page?
 Simple, don't do it.

 ### 2.4 Structure